lukaszwoznica/chatter/README.md

 If you don't want to use Laravel Sail, you can install the application without using Docker containers.
 In this case, you must have PHP, Composer, Node.js and PhpRedis extension installed locally on your computer.
-You also need to take care of the database (it does not have to be MySQL, but it has to be [supported by Laravel](https://laravel.com/docs/8.x/database#introduction)), and the Redis database for queues (optional - more information in the [Environment Configuration section](#environment-configuration)).
-If you meet the above requirements, you can proceed to the application installation process, which is slightly different from the one described earlier.
+You also need to take care of the database (it does not have to be MySQL, but it has to be [supported by Laravel](https://laravel.com/docs/8.x/database#introduction)) and the Redis database for queues (optional - more information in the [Environment Configuration section](#environment-configuration)).
+If you meet the above requirements, you can proceed to the application installation process.

 1. Clone the repository and open the project directory.